On this page:

 What is a clinical trial?

 A clinical trial is a piece of research in humans that studies new ways of preventing, screening and treating physical problems.
 All the standard medical treatments that we use today have been tested in clinical trials.

 Cancer clinical trials look at how cancer is diagnosed and treated.
 They look at the drugs used, how those drugs affect people and how they affect their cancer.

 Some trials don’t use drugs or treatments at all, but focus on the quality of life of someone in cancer treatment, or look at the scans and tests used to find more information about their cancer.

-For more information on clinical trials, see our factsheet Cancer and Clinical Trials.
+For more detailed information on clinical trials, see our factsheet Cancer and clinical trials.